 Pouring pinot noir and wondering what temperature it should be?
 Temperature affects how you perceive the flavors of wine, so getting it right can make all the difference.
 Whether it's a Burgundy, Old-World rosé, or Willamette Valley pinot, knowing the best temperature to drink pinot noir at is key.

 Best Temperature to Serve Pinot Noir

-Serving and storing Pinot Noir at the proper temperature is a delicate balance.
-Doing so can preserve all of the above characteristics, providing an ideal balance of fruit, alcohol, and acid while revealing the subtle nuances of the wine's flavor profile.
-While temperature doesn't change any of these characteristics, it can affect how your palate perceives them, so serving temperature makes a difference.
+Serving and storing pinot noir at the proper temperature is a delicate balance.
+Doing so can preserve all of its cranberry and earth notes, providing an ideal balance of fruit, alcohol, and acid while revealing the subtle nuances of the wine's flavor profile.
+While temperature doesn't change any of its characteristics, it can affect how your palate perceives them.

 How you store the wine can also affect its flavor profile.
-Ideally, store Pinot Noir and other wines in a temperature and humidity-controlled environment away from light and vibration.
-If you store wine at too warm of a temperature for extended periods of time (usually greater than 65°F), it can prematurely age the wine or cause its flavors to break down.
+Ideally, store pinot noir and other wines in a temperature and humidity-controlled environment away from light and vibration.
+You can store pinot noir in a wine refrigerator, which is at a good temp to help extend its longevity.
+If you store wine at too warm of a temperature for extended periods (usually greater than 65°F or 18°C), it can prematurely age the wine or cause its flavors to break down.
 Storing wine at too cool of temperatures can also damage the wine.
-The idea temperature to store red wine such as Pinot Noir is between 50 and 55°F, while you can store whites and Champagne at 45°F.
+The ideal temperature to store red wine is between 50-55°F (10-13°C), while you can store whites and Champagne at 45°F (7°C).

 Serving and storing wine at the right temperature for each individual style makes a big difference.
 Take the time to get it right to ensure you experience all the lush, brambly fruit and earthy autumn flavors in your pinot.